 - It is Northwood School policy to answer the disciplinary questions asked of us by colleges and report any suspensions, expulsions, or probations.
 Northwood School is expected to report on any major disciplinary incidents until graduation.

-- Students must keep the college counseling office up-to-date on their college lists, so that the college guidance office is sending out application materials to the correct colleges.
+- Students must keep the college counseling office up-to-date on their college lists so that the college counseling office is sending out application materials to the correct colleges.
 Students also need to update the college counseling office when they receive admission decisions from colleges.

 - Students are required to ask teachers to write recommendations by the third week in October.
 They will ask for two (2) Common Application recommendations and three (3) Northwood recommendations.